hfndb/tools/readme.md

 * Programs:
 	- [Email](./programs/email/readme.md) Tiny system to write and spell check email
+	- [Notes](./programs/notes/readme.md) Tiny system to prevent usage of a database server, relational or document oriented
 	- [Notifications](./programs/notifications/readme.md) Tiny program to show system notifications as a modal dialog or popups from the system tray: Birthdays, once a year and 'once a day notifications' like alarm signals or reminders.

 * [Vim](./vim/readme.md) with notes about installation, configuration and utility script(s)